Name, registered office, duration

 The acquirer must provide a statement declaring that the registered shares were transferred to him in due form.

-The executive bodies of the Company are:
+The governing bodies of the Company are:

 A. The General Meeting